mattrussi/gitlab-com-runbooks/docs/monitoring/alerts/PrometheusUnreachable.md

 The alert named `PrometheusUnreachable` is set up to detect when Prometheus instances cannot be scraped (i.e., they are unreachable) for more than 10 minutes.

 ###  What factors can contribute?

+CPU and Memory saturation results in unresponsive prometheus instances

 ###  What parts of the service are effected?

 ###  What action is the recipient of this alert expected to take when it fires?

 Refer [here](https://gitlab.com/gitlab-com/runbooks/-/blob/2cd0f564d4d4d2483e7ee413945726d975e39c90/troubleshooting/prometheus-is-down.md)